UX Design | Visual Design | Branding

 RBC Rewards is a digital program that has been rewarding its loyal clients with exciting trips, a vast selection of merchandise and experiences.
-However engagement and opening rate has started to see a decline due to a usability problem.
+However with a dated design process and usability issues, the opening rate has been starting to lower.

 My Role commenced from early 2017 – end of 2017